ST HELENA (these external links will open in a new window)

 Paul's Crime and Justice Page: Corporal Punishment

 Expanded version of an article originally written as an encyclopaedia entry.
-The author is a criminology academic in the US and this is just a small part of his website, all of which is well worth studying.
+The author is a criminology academic in the US and this is just a small part of his website, which is well worth studying.
 I love his description of the present prison-based justice system as equivalent to "mopping the floor while the tub overflows".
 In the CP article, particularly interesting are his comments on Graeme Newman's book Just and Painful, which I have briefly noticed here.
-I should declare an interest here: the author makes flattering reference to my website.
+I declare an interest here: the author makes flattering reference to my site.
+Note: the website does not appear to have been updated for many years, and many of its links no longer work.

 Hidden scandal, secret shame: Torture and ill-treatment of children